sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 Searching for function call sites such as `open(` now work as expected.

 [**📣 Tips for making Sourcegraph a part of your dev tools stack**](#making-sourcegraph-a-part-of-your-dev-tools-stack)<br />
-Tips for integrating Sourcegraph and code search into your team's workflow.
+Documentation on integrating Sourcegraph and code search into your team's workflow.

 [**📝 Changelog**](#330-changelog)<br />
 Every detail that changed in this release